N4 (South Africa): Extension of Old Route

 As an extension of the old route from Pretoria Central through the Hartbeespoort area to the west, a new freeway has been built and opened on the western side of the Hartbeespoort Dam in the North West Province, named the Pampoen Nek Pass.
-This freeway was built in order for traffic coming from Pretoria West (and areas like Johannesburg) heading towards Brits, Sun City and Rustenburg to proceed without having to interfere with the local traffic of Hartbeespoort.
+This freeway was built as a dual carriageway in order for traffic coming from Pretoria West (and areas like Johannesburg) heading towards Brits, Sun City and Rustenburg to proceed without having to interfere with the local traffic of Hartbeespoort.
+A company named Zutari was called on in 2008 to do a geotechnical analysis to determine the approximate quantity of suitable material in the dyke of the cutting followed by a slope stability analysis, with the project being launched in April 2017 by Aveng-Lobocom Joint Venture.

-The Pampoen Nek Pass is an extension of the R512 route, starting from the R512's interchange with the R560 route (just after the R512 bridge crossing over the Hartbeespoort Dam's western edge west of Broederstroom) and going north for 6 kilometres up to the R512's interchange with the N4 south of Brits, where the Pampoen Nek Highway joins the N4 Westbound.
+The Pampoen Nek Pass is an extension of the R512 route, starting from the R512's interchange with the R560 route (just after the R512 bridge crossing over the Hartbeespoort Dam's western edge west of Broederstroom) and going north for 6 kilometres as a dual carriageway over a section of the Magaliesberg up to the R512's interchange with the N4 south of Brits, where the Pampoen Nek Highway joins the N4 Westbound.
 So, for motorists heading for Sun City or Rustenburg (or the western side of Brits), this route will not only save substantial time for motorists travelling from the south of Hartbeespoort, but will also alleviate traffic congestion in Hartbeespoort, especially on the R511 route and the routes around Damdoryn (just west of the Hartbeespoort Dam wall).

 On 3 September 2020, the Minister of Transport, Fikile Mbalula, together with the South African National Roads Agency (SANRAL) and the Madibeng Local Municipality, officially opened the new road.
 During the opening of the freeway, SANRAL said that the second phase of the project will be to link the Pampoen Nek Highway to the M4 Freeway (Magalies Toll Route) to Pretoria.
 Road signs on the new road indicate that the newly-built 6-kilometre section of the Pampoen Nek Pass is designated as part of the R512 (from the R560 and R512 interchange to the interchange where the R512 turns northwards towards Brits).
+It cost R377 million to build.

-Although this route is an extension of the R512 route, it was constructed and is officially registered as part of National Route 4 Section 12, indicating that it is part of the old alignment of the N4, which was the main route from Pretoria into the North West Province before the Platinum Highway (which is the northern section of the Pretoria Bypass) was constructed.
+Although this 6 km route is part of the R512 route, it was constructed and is officially registered as part of National Route 4 Section 12, indicating that it is part of the old alignment of the N4, which was the main route from Pretoria into the North West Province before the Platinum Highway (which is the northern section of the Pretoria Bypass) was constructed.